 Entering timely and accurate data for claimants who lack access to WorkInTexas.com when claimants request staff assistance to register for work.

-Entering all services provided to claimants into WorkInTexas.com or TWIST in a timely manner.
+Entering all services provided to claimants into WorkInTexas.com in a timely manner.

 Advising claimants of all methods for applying for unemployment benefits or requesting payment of unemployment benefits, emphasizing application and payment request options available via the internet.
 Regardless of the method, claimants must key or call in their own information.